cjacker/opensource-toolchain-ch32v/README.md

 ## Get the latest firmware

 Official firmwares from WCH can be extracted from [WCH-LinkUtility](https://www.wch.cn/downloads/WCH-LinkUtility_ZIP.html).
-Download and extract it, find the `Firmware_Link` dir:
+Download and extract it, find the `Firmware_Link` dir.
+I also put a copy of v2.8 and v2.15 firmwares in this repo.

 ```
 Firmware_Link/
 ├── WCH-Link_APP_IAP_ARM.bin   # ARM DAP firmware for WCH-Link